 When should you keep your child home from school?

 A child who is sick will not be able to perform well in school and is likely to spread the illness to other children and staff.
-Consider making a plan for childcare ahead of time so you will not be caught without a comforting place for your child to stay if he or she is ill.
+Parents must make a plan for childcare ahead of time so you will not be caught without a comforting place for your child to stay if he or she is ill.

 Our district’s recommendation is that you should not send your child to school if he/she has: